Timeline of Events Related to the Solon Township Data Center

 - 1/26/26 – Randy Thelen from The Right Place invites a maximum of five Solon Township board members to an in-person lunch meeting at The Right Place on 1/30/26 with a number of state-elected officials, as well as officials from Gaines Township, Lowell Township, and Kent County.

-- 1/28/26 – Solon Township Planning Commission Meeting Minutes are still not yet available on the Township website.
-The Planning Commission did unanimously agree to a Moratorium on Data Centers for 90 days, to be passed along to the Township Board for review at the 2/9/26 meeting.
+- 1/28/26 – The Planning Commission unanimously agreed on a Moratorium on Data Centers for 90 days, to be passed along to the Township Board for review at the 2/9/26 meeting.

 February 2026